egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 This directory contains scripts to monitor and stop wan-leakage
 `monitor-ip.sh` is a simple script to continuously check your external IP address from a LAN client to check if there is leakage of traffic via the wan.
 Instalation and usage instructions can be found in the script.
+For Windows users I have also added a powershell verion of the script.

 `09-stop-wan-leak` is a hotplug script which can be used to stop forwarding while the router boots or interfaces go up/down this can be useful e.g. if you are using the [PBR app](https://docs.openwrt.melmac.ca/pbr/1.2.1/).
 Instalation and usage instructions can be found in the script.